Chapter 1 - The Last Sun Day

 Following the neon-red lines on the road, Orsa steered the car down Main Street, passing markets and boutiques with curved glass windows and illuminated interiors glowing against the darkness of the sky.
 People crowded the sidewalks, despite the imminent storm, all wearing dark clothing and opaque respirators.

-The car cruised through the education district, then turned right onto Second Street.
+The car cruised through the school district, then turned right onto Second Street.
 This area was considered the business district, comprised of government buildings, ritzy residential apartments, and Xander’s second home, Basset Technologies.

-Traveling down Second Street, they entered the neighborhood district that constituted more than three-fourths of Astor.
-Each house looked like a geometrically perfect cube, constructed from a steel frame and concrete walls.
+Traveling down Second Street, they entered the neighborhood district that constituted over three-fourths of Astor.
+Every house looked like a perfectly geometric cube, built on a steel frame and concrete walls.
 Neighborhoods A, C, and D were first.
-The homes in this part of town scaled at least three or four house cubes high and were meant for those with bigger families or for those who could afford to have more space.
+The homes in this part of town rose at least three or four house cubes high and were meant for larger families or for people who could afford more space.

 At the intersection of Neighborhood O and Second Street, they took a left turn.
 This part of the box-comm was aligned with symmetrical perfection, each house resembling the others in a cookie-cutter fashion.
 After driving through a few more neighborhoods, they entered Neighborhood P, and Xander’s house came into view.

-The single cube house boasted the same dull frame standardized for the entirety of Astor.
+The single cube house boasted the same dull frame standardized throughout Astor.
 Within the cube, there was a first floor with a garage, a kitchen, a living room, and a home office, and upstairs was a smaller floor with two bedrooms and two bathrooms.
-Both the front door and the garage were sealed with airlock chambers, purging the polluted air before they opened.
+Both the front door and the garage were sealed with air lock chambers, purging the polluted air before they opened.
 As Orsa pulled into the driveway, the garage panel rose upward, allowing the car to park inside.

-Once the garage was closed and the oxygen levels restored, Xander grabbed his aug-glasses and respirator, then hopped out of his car.
-When he opened the door into the house, the smell of roasted garlic and salted tomatoes greeted him.
+Once the garage door closed, the polluted air was flushed out and oxygen levels were restored.
+Xander grabbed his aug-glasses and respirator, then hopped out of the car.
+When he opened the door into the house, the smell of roasted garlic and tomatoes greeted him.

 “Xander?” a voice called from within the house.
 “Is that you?”

 He turned the corner into the kitchen to find his wife, Lyza.
-Her long, blonde swirls of hair hung loose around her neck, tangled with the hospital keycard still clipped by her collarbone.
-She had a soft, natural beauty that never sought attention, yet somehow always commanded it.
+Her long, dark brown hair hung loose around her neck, tangled with the hospital keycard still clipped by her collarbone.
+She had a soft, natural beauty that never sought attention, yet always commanded it.

 “Hiza,” she replied.
 “I’m just a volunteer now.”